Insulin and Metabolic Disease

 Chronic Stress — and Neuropeptide-Y:

-Unfortunately, our commercial culture provides a modern mismatch—high-calorie food on every street corner.
-Today, a response to elevated anxiety routinely involves the U-turn and a reward of comfort food.
-Highly refined, calorie-dense, nutrient-stripped “food” addresses our immediate need for a dopamine/serotonin hit: respectively, reward, happiness — and addiction.When stress becomes an everyday event — the job you hate, domestic violence, the micro-aggressions of racism, or mounting bills — something changes.
-After days in stress-mode, the nervous system chronically overstimulated, there is a profound change.
-The unremitting release of adrenaline will permanently damage the nervous system (Think P.T.S.D.).
+When stress becomes an everyday event — the job you hate, domestic violence, the micro-aggressions of racism, or mounting bills something changes.
+After days in stress-mode with the nervous system chronically overstimulated, the unremitting release of adrenaline can permanently damage the nervous system.
 Introducing the molecule Neuropeptide-Y (NPY).

-The upshot is that under chronic stress, the body readily stores fat (triglycerides) in the liver and viscera (belly fat), the two worst places.
+The upshot is that under chronic stress, the body readily stores fat (triglycerides) in the liver and viscera (belly fat) — the two worst places.
 Folks living with chronic stress find it very challenging to maintain a healthy weight.
 Diagnoses of metabolic disease, depression and other mental health problems, gut-health challenges, and chronic stress are very clearly linked.

 [i] Robert Lustig, Emery Pharma Podcast: Episode #1—Non-Alcoholic Fatty Liver Disease